florenciatorche/ReadNatalityData/README.md

 As a service to the research community, we are making available the Stata and R code to read restricted-access datasets with state, county, and geographic information.
 This code is similar to the code used for public-access natality data provided by the [NBER natality data](https://www.nber.org/research/data/vital-statistics-birth-data-nber), but it includes variables capturing state, county and geography.
 It also includes value labels for all variables.

-We currently provide code to read restricted-access natality data into stata and R for years 2010 to 2019.
+We currently provide code to read restricted-access natality data into stata and R for years 2010 to 2023.
 We will keep expanding this resource, adding natality data for prior and more current years.
 Please note that these files might include typos and errors.
-If you use them and find errors, please contact Hye Jee Kim (hyejk@stanford.edu).
+If you use them and find errors, please contact Sarah Galbenski (sarah.galbenski@princeton.edu).

 We acknowledge funding from the Russell Sage Foundation.
-Website created by Amy Johnson.
+Website created by Amy Johnson, updated by Sarah Galbenski.

 Suggested citation:

 Stata files:
-> Kim, Hye Jee and Florencia Torche.
-2022 “Code for Reading Restricted Access Natality Data into Stata and Assigning Variable and Value Labels, Year(s) [XXXX-YYYY]” Stanford University, Department of Sociology. https://florenciatorche.github.io/ReadNatalityData/
+> Galbenski, Sarah, Hye Jee Kim, and Florencia Torche.
+2025 “Code for Reading Restricted Access Natality Data into Stata and Assigning Variable and Value Labels, Year(s) [XXXX-YYYY]” Princeton University, Office of Population Research. https://florenciatorche.github.io/ReadNatalityData/

 R files:
-> Kim, Hye Jee and Florencia Torche.
-2022 “Code for Reading Restricted Access Natality Data into R and Assigning Variable and Value Labels, Year(s) [XXXX-YYYY]” Stanford University, Department of Sociology. https://florenciatorche.github.io/ReadNatalityData/
+> Galbenski, Sarah, Hye Jee Kim, and Florencia Torche.
+2025 “Code for Reading Restricted Access Natality Data into R and Assigning Variable and Value Labels, Year(s) [XXXX-YYYY]” Princeton University, Office of Population Research. https://florenciatorche.github.io/ReadNatalityData/

 --------